lonekorean/wordpress-export-to-markdown/README.md

 Enable to have the script prompt you for each option.
 Disable to skip the wizard entirely and use default values for any options not specified via the command line.

-### Path to input file?
+### Path to WordPress export file?

 - Argument: `--input`
 - Type: `file` (as a path string)
 - Default: `export.xml`

-The path for the file to parse.
-This should be the WordPress export XML file that you downloaded.
-The easiest thing to do is drop your `export.xml` file into the script's directory and use the default value for this option.
+The path for the WordPress export file that you want to parse.
+It is recommended that you drop your WordPress export file into the same directory that you run this script from so it's easy to find.

 ### Path to output folder?